-Previously, he ran his own production company and freelanced as a reporter for KTVU-TV in Oakland, Calif.
-(2002-04).
-Sreenivasan served as an anchor and senior correspondent for CNET Broadcast in San Francisco, Calif.
-(1996-2002) and was a reporter for WNCN-TV in Raleigh, N.C.
-(1995-96)
+Previously, he ran his own production company and freelanced as a reporter for KTVU-TV in Oakland, California.
+Sreenivasan served as an anchor and senior correspondent for CNET Broadcast in San Francisco and was a reporter for WNCN-TV in Raleigh, North Carolina.

 He was born in Mumbai, India, where he also spent his early childhood.
-Sreenivasan graduated from the University of Puget Sound in 1995 with a degree in mass communication and minors in politics and philosophy.
+Sreenivasan graduated from the University of Puget Sound with a degree in mass communication and minors in both politics and philosophy.